 In the case of the AC only blowing warm when the car is stopped, your system is probably only slightly low.
 If it was very low, or empty, it likely wouldn’t work at all.
 It’s easy enough to top off the system, you just need a can of refrigerant and a dispenser.

-Topping Off Your AC
+Topping Up Your AC Refrigerant

-It’s also very harmful if inhaled, so make sure you’re working outside or in a well ventilated area.
+It’s also very harmful if inhaled, so make sure you’re working outside or in a well-ventilated area.

 Be advised, you MUST check laws and regulations where you live when it comes to handling refrigerants.
 It is illegal to vent refrigerant into the air, and you may need special licenses or certifications to handle it.